denten/denten.github.io/_pages/CV/05-publications.md

 ### Published and Forthcoming

+"Book Piracy as Peer Preservation," forthcoming in *Computational Culture*.

 "Sustainable Authorship in Plain Text Using Pandoc and Markdown," forthcomming in the *Programming Historian, Spring 2014.

 "Unintelligent Design," to appear in *boundary 2*, accepted Fall 2013.

-"Stalin's PowerPoint" *Modernism/modernity*, to appear in Modernism/modernity, Fall 2013
+"Stalin's PowerPoint" *Modernism/modernity*, published in Modernism/modernity, Fall 2013

 "Blunt Instrumentalism,” *Debates in Digital Humanities*.
 Essay in an edited volume accepted in Spring 2013.